What Is a Retainer Fee and What Does It Pay For?

 However, if you add your first car loan and its payments, plus a personal loan to pay for legal representation with high-interest rates you will probably find you cannot afford both loans at the same time.
 If you compare the interest rates, and the amount you will pay with two loans, a single loan with a lower interest rate will be better for you, and can even lower your monthly loan payment.

-One easy way to get a lower interest rate (APR) is to move your loan from your present lender to a new lender.
+One easy way to get a lower interest rate (APR) is to move your loan from your existing lender to a new lender.
 The new lender will be more competitive to offer you a lower rate to get your business.

 Money For Your Lawyer Through Loan Refinancing

 If you think an auto refinance is a good option for you, there are a few things you will want to do first to get the most cash and the best interest rates available.

 - Check your credit score– start by checking your credit score.
 If there are any errors on it, then call the credit department and get them resolved as soon as possible.